Last Updated on October 4, 2022 by admin

 If you’re flying, you can fly into Walla Walla Regional Airport (ALW).
 The flight from Seattle to Walla Walla is just a little over an hour long.

-Our Experience at the Marcus Whitman Hotel
+Our Stay at the Marcus Whitman Hotel

 That night, however, we didn’t sleep that well because our room was right next to the ice machine.
 Our air conditioning unit also tuned on-and-off loudly throughout the night.
 Between those two things, we didn’t get the best sleep.
 The next morning we asked if there were any rooms in the historic tower available, and for a slightly higher price, we were able to spend the second night on the 8th floor of the tower.

 We definitely preferred the tower room in comparison to our room in the newer wing.
 The tower room had central air, so it was much more quiet throughout the night.
 We also had a really pretty view of downtown Walla Walla.
 Finally, the room just felt more “historic”, which added to its charm.
-We would recommend booking a room in the tower if at all possible.

 One thing we really enjoyed about the Marcus Whitman Hotel was the complimentary breakfast buffet.
 There were lots of options, including scrambled eggs, sausage, pastries, yogurt, cereals, toast, potatoes, fruit, biscuits and gravy, and more.